SolidLabResearch/pseudonymity-demo/README.md

     ```bash
     ./profiler.sh
     ```
-    This will generate log records in `reports/profiling/`.
+    This will execute different implementations and generate log records in `reports/`.

 2. Generate the profiling report using the [`profiling-report.ipynb`](./profiling-report.ipynb)-notebook.</br> This will generate several aggregate statistics and export them to `reports/profiling/nb`.